ASaiM/hmp_mock_tests/doc/report/report.md

 ## Abundance computation using mapping on reference genomes

 The expected abundances based on ribosomal RNA operon counts.
 During biological manipulations and sequencing, some bias may arise that modify the abundances of strains.
-Indeed, to get "real" abundances of expected strains, raw metagenomic sequences of both samples are mapped on genomes of expected strains.
+Indeed, to get "real" abundances of expected strains, raw metagenomic sequences of both samples are mapped on genomes of expected strains using BWA [@li_fast_2009;@li_fast_2010].

-details...

 \newpage
 \thispagestyle{empty}